What Is The Ph Of Milk Of Magnesia

 • Proton pump inhibitors (PPIs) (e.g., Prilosec, Nexium): Provide the most potent and long-lasting acid reduction but may have long-term side effects with prolonged use.

 The choice of antacid depends on individual preferences, medical history, and the specific symptoms being treated.
-Consulting with a healthcare professional can help determine the most appropriate option.
+Consulting with a healthcare professional can help determine the most appropriate option That's the part that actually makes a difference..

 Practical Uses of Milk of Magnesia